 Views replace the traditional document: Tana stores your information in an outline form—a document-agnostic way—that allows you to add views whenever you want and wherever you need it at the moment.

-• Views work on nodes with children as well as Search nodes.
-Views do not work on Fields.
+Views work on nodes with children: This means they also work on Search nodes, as well as Fields.

-• Add it to any plain node by toggling "Show view options".
+Add a view to any plain node: Go to the node options (ellipsis button) and turn on "Show view options".
 This will visualize its child nodes in the selected view, and show a range of different options that change based on the chosen view.

-• Available views include List, Table, Cards, Tabs and Calendar.
+Available views include: List, Table, Cards, Calendar, Tabs and Side menu.
 More are in development and being added on a regular basis.

-• Each view allows you to customize exactly how your information appears: Customize your views through view options like Filter, Group, Sort and Display.
+Granular control of what you see: Customize your views through view options like Filter, Group, Sort and Display.
 These options give you a lot of control over what you see, and how you see it.
+Bonus: for long lists, use pagination to limit how many results you see at the time.

 This will bring up the View options next to the node.
 These view options apply to the child nodes, and the parent node becomes the "frame" that contains this view.